List of honorary citizens of Novi Sad

 Honorary citizen of Novi Sad is a title awarded by the leadership of Novi Sad on behalf of the city.

 Requirements

 The title can be awarded to both a citizen of Serbia and any other state, as a politician or statesman, as well as a representative of a non-governmental organization or an artist.
-A candidate for honorary citizenship of Novi Sad must have a contribution to the development of science, art, humanitarian activities, etc., which has helped the development and image of Belgrade, the development of democracy in Serbia and the world.
+A candidate for honorary citizenship of Novi Sad must have a contribution to the development of science, art, humanitarian activities, etc., which has helped the development and image of Novi Sad, the development of democracy in Serbia and the world.
 The decision to award the title is made by the City Assembly.

 A person who has received the title of honorary citizen of Novi Sad is presented with an official letter on official paper at an official meeting of the Assembly.
 An honorary citizen is given the city symbol in the form of a gilded key with the emblem of Novi Sad.